Junior Tiensia

-Junior Tiensia (born 25 December 2000) is an English professional footballer who plays as a left back for National League club Wealdstone.
+Junior Tiensia (born 25 December 2000) is an English professional footballer who plays as a left back for National League club Solihull Moors.

 Career

-Tiensia began his career at Millwall, spending time on loan at Havant & Waterlooville, Sutton United, Dover Athletic and Dartford.
-After playing for Gloucester City and Solihull Moors, he signed for Barrow in May 2023.
+Tiensia came through the youth system at Millwall, and spent time on loan at Havant & Waterlooville, Sutton United, Dover Athletic and Dartford, before being released in summer 2022.
+He subsequently signed for National League North side Gloucester City in October 2022, then moved to Solihull Moors in March 2023.